Artificial Intelligence Meets Tex Avery

 Which is why his 1949 cartoon strikes a chord in modern viewers on a video sharing platform seventy years later.

-Tex Avery, in The House of Tomorrow among other of Tomorrow cartoons3, may have been far less serious than Vannevar Bush—who did indeed predict the web even though he never named it that—but Avery was nonetheless speculating about the future at the same time as he was poking fun at existing speculations about the future.
+Tex Avery, in The House of Tomorrow among his other of Tomorrow cartoons3, may have been far less serious than Vannevar Bush—who did indeed predict the web even though he never named it that—but Avery was nonetheless speculating about the future at the same time as he was poking fun at existing speculations about the future.

 Some of his predictions were so obvious it’s hard to see how even a technologist could miss it.
 One commenter said, sarcastically4, oh, how impressive.
 He predicted that people are mean.
 Or, my favorite, “Clickbait.
 This is just screenshots of a conversation on Twitter.”